Telecom Expense Management (TEM) – what is it and what can it do for your organisation?

 With a TEM solution, you can understand where your current telecoms costs are coming from, and then start to manage those costs better.
 For example, you will be able to see where you have ceased lines that you’re still being billed for – this happens often and can make up a significant sum that needs to be refunded.
 And you can see where you have lines with zero usage that you don’t need and which can be switched off.
 Using a TEM platform, you can automatically compare invoices against the rates of use that were agreed in the contract – if there is a mismatch, then rebates can be identified and applied for.

 Detailed billing analysis can be carried out by a TEM system which will notify clients of unusual calling patterns that may signal misuse of devices by employees.
 This process can also report on any devices that are no longer in use.
 You can further identify where employees have exceeded their tariff rates on their mobiles when roaming.
-If there is a pattern to this inadvertent overspend then a better roaming rate can be found. [add screen shot] See Personal Cost Manager solution.
+If there is a pattern to this inadvertent overspend then a better roaming rate can be found.
+See Personal Cost Management solution.

 Industry Benchmarking and Supplier Sourcing